se-edu/guides/tutorials/javaFxPart5.md

 ```

 ### Anchor TextField
-Open `src/main/resources/view/MainWindow.fxml` in SceneBuilder and click on `TextField`.
+Open `src/main/resources/view/MainWindow.fxml` in Scene Builder and click on `TextField`.
 On the right accordion pane you should be able to see the AnchorPane constraints of the `TextField`.
 ![SceneBuilder opening MainWindow.fxml with Layout view](images/javafx/TextFieldAnchorPaneConstraints1.png)

 Children within `AnchorPane` are able to "anchor" their edges to the `AnchorPane` itself if a constraint is set.